 Let’s be willing to take on the challenge, with God’s help.

 Let’s humble ourselves, love others well, show compassion, and give so much grace to ourselves and them. #preachingtomyownheart “So humble yourselves before God.
 Resist the devil, and he will flee from you.
 Draw close to God, and God will draw close to you” (James 4:7-8).

 Our job is to obey God’s law, not criticize those who know Him and don’t.

-I realize that God can’t bless what I put my hands too, when I use my words to tear down, and more than that, I don’t want to cultivate a practice of this in my own life.
+I realize that God cannot bless what I put my hands too, when I use my words to tear down.
+More than that, I don’t want to cultivate a practice of this in my own life.
 I want to uplift people, be generous, and be a conduit of God’s mercy and grace as the foundation of my life.
-And I bet you do too.
+And, I bet you do too.

 Not one of us can cure anyone else, but we can work on curing ourselves.
 I’m letting this soak in my spirit this Thanksgiving, along with all that I am grateful for.